ncatlab/nlab-content/pages/9/3/6/9/9639/content.md

 \]

 \begin{remark}
-  While in the special case $n = 1$ the formula (eq:BraidingAngleAtJainSequenceFillingFactor) still differs from (eq:BraidingAngleAtUnitFractionFillingFactor) it does so only by a unit shift
+  While in the special case $n = 1$ the formula (eq:BraidingAngleAtJainSequenceFillingFactor) still differs from (eq:BraidingAngleAtUnitFractionFillingFactor), it does so only by a unit shift:

 \[
   \label{ShiftInBraidingAngles}